FraserThompson/dunedinsound.com/_blog_posts/2018-03-10-life-in-the-shadow-of-the-dunedin-sound.markdown

 Emma spent the weekend repainting the work and has yet to receive a formal apology or even an admission of guilt from Coyote.
 Redoing it is annoying, but what bothered her the most was “that it was another Dunedin band who you’d think would look up to The Chills but clearly don’t have any respect for bands that paved the way for music in Dunedin.”

-Putting down a young local artist was not Coyote’s intent, and despite not fronting up they seemed genuinely sorry about that.
+The target they picked might not have been [the best](https://www.odt.co.nz/news/dunedin/dunedin-painting-town-ed) and Putting down a young local artist was not Coyote’s intent.
+Despite not fronting up they seemed genuinely sorry about that.
 They weren’t trying to make any sort of statement about the Dunedin Sound zeitgeist either, but by desecrating a symbol of 1980s Dunedin music with the symbol of an up-and-coming Dunedin band they inadvertently started a dialogue about life in the shadow of the Dunedin Sound.

 If anything, the vitriolic response only confirms an issue exists.
 One commenter expressed disbelief at how anyone could do anything to hurt the band who “invented” the Dunedin music scene.
 Another questioned why they aren’t making their own music instead of just putting down others, apparently ignoring the fact that they literally are.
 Others simply threw crude insults and the odd threat of violence.

 {% include blog_images.html images="coyote_comments_3.jpg|Crude insults\\coyote_comments_2.jpg|They literally are" col="col-xs-12 col-md-6" %}

 It makes me wonder whether these people know what’s going on today, whether they cling to the past because they believe without it Dunedin has nothing else.
-Apparently The Chills are more than just a good band from the 80s, they’re a god damn religion and Dunedin Sound is dogma.
+Apparently The Chills are more than just a good band from the 80s to these people, they’re a god damn religion.
+Dunedin Sound is dogma.

 Among the sea of negative responses were some more thoughtful ones expressing gratitude that someone had fought back at the attitude which they felt was suffocating today’s scene.
 Despite not being a motivating factor, Louis and Jeremy found themselves agreeing with this sentiment.